chrix95/aureolePHP/README.md

 DB_CONNECTION=mysql <br>
 DB_HOST=127.0.0.1 <br>
 Don't forget to run `php artisan key:generate` to generate a new key for your application
-6. Run `php artisan migrate` to migrate the create the `book` table into your database
+6. Run `php artisan migrate` to create the `book` table into your database
 7. Open your command line and change into your project directory

 ### Serving your application